CelliesProjects/aquacontrol32/README.md

 You can connect a 128x64 I2C OLED and/or a ILI9341 SPI tft display to have some feedback on the display(s).
 The ILI9341 displays usually come with a XPT2046 touch controller which is supported (and assumed).

-Another feature is support for 3 Dallas DS18B20 temperature sensors, with temperature logging to FATFS and a 30 day temperature history.
+Another cool feature is support for 3 Dallas DS18B20 temperature sensors, with temperature logging to FATFS and a 30 day temperature history.

 ### Index

 - [Video](#aquacontrol32-dimming-down-youtube-video)
 - [Features](#features)
 - [Libraries](#used-libraries)